clarisli/RoboND-Perception-Project/README.md

 ##### 2.1 Euclidean Clustering

-With the unwanted data filtered out, the goal of this step was to segment the remaining points into individual objects.
-I applied Euclidean Clustering to clster the points closer to each other together.
+With the unwanted data filtered out, the next step is to segment the remaining points into individual objects.
+I applied Euclidean Clustering to cluster the points closer to each other together.

 I first converted the **XYZRGB** point cloud to **XYZ**, because PCL's Euclidean Clustering algorithm requires a point cloud with only spatial information.
 Then I constructed a k-d tree from this point cloud and performed the cluster extraction.
 The results are visualized below:

 ![alt text][image3]

-#### 3. Object Recognition
+### 3. Object Recognition

 The goal is to reliably locate the things you're looking for, regardless of its position and orientation.
 The key here to identify the features that best describe that object.

-##### 3.1 Feature Extraction
+#### 3.1 Feature Extraction

 I used the color and shape as the features: